igrigorik/http-client-hints/README.md

 ### Opt-in hint delivery
 To reduce request overhead the hints are sent based on opt-in basis: the server advertises supported hints, the user agent sends the appropriate hint request headers for subsequent requests - see <a href="http://igrigorik.github.io/http-client-hints/#rfc.section.2.3.1">Advertising Support for Client Hints</a>.

 Note that this means that the user agent will not send hints on the very first request.
-However, if the site provides correct opt-in information in the response, hints will be delivered to all subsequent requests.
+However, if the site provides correct opt-in information in the response, hints will be delivered by all subsequent requests.
 Also, the user agent may remember site opt-in across browsing sessions, enabling hint delivery of all subsequent requests.

 ### Use cases